 If the file doesn’t open in a different media player, attempt opening it again with a third media player.
 If all three of those attempts don’t lead to the proper results, there’s a decent chance the file is corrupted and in need of repair.

-If you ever experience issues with opening an MP4 file within Quicktime Player, don’t panic.
+If you ever experience issues with opening an MP4 file within Quicktime Player on Mac, don’t panic.
 Typically, there are some easy solutions you can explore to resolve the issue and enjoy the video or audio contained within the file.

 Follow the steps and suggestions above to narrow down the cause of the issue and be sure to check for updates to the software.
 Sometimes an easy fix is all it takes.